marcreantaso/PseudoPy/README.md

 # PseudoPy — Automated Code Generation System

-> **Bridging Pseudocode and Python: An Algorithmic Approach to Automated Code Generation**
+> **Translating Pseudocode and Python: An Algorithmic Approach to Automated Code Generation**

 A web-based system that translates pseudocode into executable Python code, built as a Progressive Web App (PWA) with full mobile responsiveness.